 In Years 7-9, boarders share a room with other girls in either a two-bed or four-bed room.
 In Year 10, each girl enjoys a double-room, sharing with one other girl.
-In Years 11 and 12, each girl has an individual bedroom, located in the living wings of our stylish and spacious brand new Boarding House, which was officially opened in 2008.
+In Years 11 and 12, each girl has an individual bedroom, located in the living wings of our stylish and spacious new Boarding House.

 Girls change rooms mid-year, providing the chance to share with different girls or, for those in the senior years, to experience the privacy of an individual room.
 Students' requests are taken into account when room allocations are made.